SailNav. Search

 Speed Over Ground SOG Your actual speed over the seabed.

-Current Time CURRENT TIME Displays the device's current time.
+Current Time TIME Displays current device time.

 Performance (VMG)